 An Audit Consumer or Audit Record Repository that supports this option shall implement the Retrieve ATNA Audit Event [ITI-81] transaction.

-The [ITI-81] transaction is profiled as a RESTful search from an Audit Consumer to an Audit Record Repository (ARR) using FHIR resources.
+The [ITI-81] transaction is a RESTful search from an Audit Consumer to an Audit Record Repository (ARR) using FHIR resources.
 The search response will reflect the contents of the data storage at the time of the search.
 IHE does not specify the criteria for message selection, archival, retention interval, etc. These are set by local policy and are often different for different Audit Record Repositories.

 9.2.4 Retrieve Syslog Message Option